AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 # Perceptron

+All major animal groups have brains made of neurons.
-A neuron, as contained in all eumetozoa brains, is a specialized cell that transmits electrochemical stimulation using an axon to other neurons.
-Eumetazoans are a major group of animals in the _Five Kingdoms_ classification, which includes mammals.
+A neuron is a specialized cell that transmits electrochemical stimulation using an axon to other neurons.

-A neuron is a specialized cell that transmits electrochemical stimulation along its *axon* to other neurons.
 A neuron receives this nerve impulse via a *dendrite*.
-Since the early age of computers scientists have tried to produce a computational model of a neuron.
+Since the early age of computers, scientists have tried to produce a computational model of a neuron.
 The perceptron was one of the first models to mimic the behavior of a neuron.

 This chapter plays two essential roles in this book.
-First, it presents the notion of perceptron, a fundamental model on which neural networks are built.
-Second, it provides a gentle introduction to the Pharo programming language.
+First, it presents the perceptron, a fundamental model on which neural networks are built.
+Second, it also provides a gentle introduction to the Pharo programming language.
+The chapter build a simple perceptron model in Pharo.

 ## Perceptron

 A perceptron is a kind of artificial neuron that models the behavior of a real neuron.
-A perceptron is a machine that produces an output for a provided input (Figure @fig:perceptron).
+A perceptron is a machine that produces an output for a provided input.
+Figure @fig:perceptron gives an example of a perceptron.

-A perceptron may accept 0, 1, or more numerical values as inputs, and produces a numerical value as output, resulting in a simple equation.
+A perceptron may accept 0, 1, or more numerical values as inputs, and produces a numerical value as output (result of a simple equation that we will shortly see).
 A perceptron operates on numbers, which means that the inputs and the output are numerical values (_e.g.,_ integers or floating point values).

 ![Representing the perceptron.](02-Perceptron/figures/perceptron.png){#fig:perceptron width=200px}

-Figure @fig:perceptron depicts a perceptron with three inputs, noted _x1_, _x2_, and _x3_.
-Each input is indicated with an incoming arrow and the output with an outgoing arrow.
+Figure @fig:perceptron depicts a perceptron.
+A perceptron is usually represented as a circle with some inputs and one output.
+Inputs are represented as incoming arrows located on the left of the central circle and the output as an outgoing arrow on the right of it.
+In the figure, our perceptron has three inputs, noted _x1_, _x2_, and _x3_.

 Not all inputs have the same importance for the perceptron.
-For example, an input may be more important than the other inputs.
+For example, an input may be more important than other inputs.
 Relevance of an input is expressed using a weight (also a numerical value) associated to that input.
 In our figure, the input _x1_ is associated to the weight _w1_, _x2_ to the weight _w2_, and _x3_ to _w3_.
+Different relevances of some inputs allows the network to model a specialized behavior.
+For example, for an image recognition task, pixels located at the border of the picture have usually less relevance than the pixels located in the middle.
+Weights associated to the inputs corresponding to the border pixels will therefore be rather close to zero.

 In addition to the weighted input value, a perceptron requires a _bias_, a numerical value acting as a threshold.
 We denote the bias as _b_.

 A perceptron receives a stimulus as input and responds to that stimulus by producing an output value.
-The output obeys a very simple rule.
-First, we compute the sum of the weighted inputs and the bias.
-If this sum is above 0, then the perceptron produce 1, else it produces 0.
+The output obeys a very simple rule: if the sum of the weighted inputs is above a value, then the perceptron fires 1, else it fires 0.
+Programmatically, we first compute the sum of the weighted inputs and the bias.
+If this sum is strictly above 0, then the perceptron produces 1, else it produces 0.

-More formally, for the perceptron given in Figure @fig:perceptron, we write $z = x1 * w1 + x2 * w2 + x3 * w3 + b$.
+Formally, based on the perceptron given in Figure @fig:perceptron, we write $z = x1 * w1 + x2 * w2 + x3 * w3 + b$.
 In the general case, we write $z = \sum_i{x_i * w_i}~ + b$.
-If $z$ is greater then 0, then the perceptron produces 1, else it produces 0.
+The variable $i$ ranges over all the inputs of the perceptron.
+If $z \gt 0$, then the perceptron produces 1, else if $z \leq 0$ it produces 0.

 In the next section, we will implement a perceptron model that is both extensible and maintainable.
 You may wonder, "What is the big deal about this?"
 After all, the perceptron model may be implemented in a few lines of code.
-However, implementation is just a fraction of our job.
-Creating a perceptron model that is testable, well tested, and extensible is where the value will be shown.
+However, implementing the perceptron functionality is just a fraction of the job.
+Creating a perceptron model that is testable, well tested, and extensible is the real value of this chapter.

 ## Implementing the perceptron

-In this section, we put our hands to work and implement the perceptron model in Pharo.
+In this section, we will put our hands to work and implement the perceptron model in Pharo.
 We will produce an object-oriented implementation of the model.
 We will implement a class `Neuron` in a package called `NeuralNetwork`.
-Our class will have a method called `feed` which will be used to compute the $z$ and output values of the perceptron.
+Our class will have a method called `feed` which will be used to compute two values, $z$ and the perceptron output.

 To create a new package, we first need to open a _system browser_ by selecting the corresponding entry in the Pharo menu.
-The system browser is where you read and write source code.
-Most of the programming activity typically happens in a system browser.
+The system browser is an essential tool in Pharo.
+It allows one to read and write code.
+Most of the programming activity in Pharo typically happens in a system browser.

 Figure @fig:systemBrowser shows a system browser, which is composed of five different parts.
 The top part is composed of four lists.
 The left-most list gives the available and ready-to-be-used packages.
+In the figure, the names `Announcement`, `AST-Core` and `Alien` are examples of packages.
+The `Announcement` package is selected.

 The second list gives the classes that belong to the selected package.
+Many classes composes the `Announcement` package, including the classes called `Announcement`, `AnnouncementSet`, and `Announcer`.

 The third list shows the method categories of the selected class.
 Method categories sort methods into logical groups to clarify their purpose and make them easier to find.
-Think of them as for methods what a package is for classes.
+Think of them as a kind of package for methods.
+Since no class is selected, no method category is listed.

 The right-most list shows the methods of the selected class, filtered by the selected method category if any.
+Since no class is selected, no methods are listed.
 The bottom part of a system browser displays source code, which is one of the following:

 |Selection|Code Displayed|
 |---------|--------------|